wasmi-labs/wasmi/CONTRIBUTING.md

 # Contribution Guidelines

-First of all, thank you for taking your time to contribute to `wasmi`!
+First of all, thank you for taking your time to contribute to Wasmi!

-Reading these contribution guidelines is your best initial step towards successfully driving the development of `wasmi` forward with your own ideas and use cases.
+Reading these contribution guidelines is your best initial step towards successfully driving the development of Wasmi forward with your own ideas and use cases.

 ## Code of Conduct

-Please respect our [code of conduct](./CODE_OF_CONDUCT.md) in every communication and discussion related to the `wasmi` project.
+Please respect our [code of conduct](./CODE_OF_CONDUCT.md) in every communication and discussion related to the Wasmi project.

 ## I don't want to contribute, I just have some questions

-For technical questions about `wasmi` feel free to contact us via one of the following communication channels:
+For technical questions about Wasmi feel free to contact us via one of the following communication channels:

 - GitHub Discussions
     - Write a [**new GitHub Discussions post**](https://github.com/paritytech/wasmi/discussions/new).
-    - For simple questions around usage or development of `wasmi`.
+    - For simple questions around usage or development of Wasmi.
 - Polkadot Forums
     - Write a new post in the [**Polkadot Forum**](https://forum.polkadot.network/).
-    - For public Pokadot, smart contract, ink! or `pallet-contracts` related `wasmi` questions.
+    - For public Pokadot, smart contract, ink! or `pallet-contracts` related Wasmi questions.
 - GitHub Issue
     - Write a [**new GitHub issue**](https://github.com/paritytech/wasmi/issues/new).
     - To initiate a technical (design) discussion or debate.